 - Emergency access.

 NordPass Premium has a great range of features and generous allowances with its unlimited storage, unlimited sharing, and use across up to 6 devices simultaneously.

-However, if you’re not concerned about cost or extra features, and are mostly looking for a secure, simple, and easy-to-use password manager that you can use across multiple devices, NordPass is a decent option.
+However, if you’re not concerned about cool extra features, NordPass Premium is a decent option.
+It’s a secure, simple, and easy-to-use password manager that you can use across multiple devices.

 Dashlane also comes with a VPN and secure file storage for up to 10 users, whereas 1Password’s plan includes family-friendly vault-sharing options, and it’s the only password manager that offers the ability to add an unlimited number of additional users for a small extra fee each.